-Once completed, it is our plan to test one high-tunnel as our control, utilizing just the internal trellis-skeleton and internal plastic growing zones with a central compost alley of pallets, with the barrels (painted black) full of water to see how much further these passive heating options and growing zones can push the growing season of both warm season (starting spring and summer 2022) and cool season crops (starting this fall 2021).
+Once completed, it is our plan to test one high-tunnel as our control, utilizing just the internal trellis-skeleton and internal plastic growing zones with a central compost alley of pallets, with the barrels (painted black) full of water to see how much further these passive heating options and growing zones can push the growing season of both warm season (starting spring, summer 2023) and cool season crops (starting spring and fall 2023 ).
 In the second high-tunnel the full system will be tested (trellis and plastic growing zones, black painted drums with water, connected together via PVC pipe, with heated water pumped through them; the heating of the water coming from the production of biochar outside of the high-tunnel via waste heat capture); in addition this high-tunnel will also have the central pallet compost alley way, the two steel drum ovens.
-When we compare the length of the growing seasons, the heat and humidity inside both high-tunnels (control and full-system), the crop yields, etc. throughout 2022, we'll be able to report on a full-year (two cold crop seasons with a warm season in-between) and also add results from Fall of 2021.
+When we compare the length of the growing seasons, the heat and humidity inside both high-tunnels (control and full-system), the crop yields, etc. throughout 2023, we'll be able to report on a full-year (two cold crop seasons with a warm season in-between) and also add results from Fall of 2021.

-With the full-system installed in one high-tunnel by spring, the control high-tunnel having all but the ovens and biochar tin-man installed by spring and the other two high-tunnels on site operating without any additions, we'll be able to compare the heat, temperature, frost-kill (length of growing season) humidity and crop yields amongst them all and get a truer report on the efficacy of our proposed system.
-The incorporation of incubator-farmers from both Rebel Earth and Feather Two Farms, means that farmers from both groups will help install, test and understand the system, starting this fall and winter and throughout the 2022 production year, thus meeting the objectives of our grant.
+With the full-system installed in one high-tunnel and up and running by spring of 2023, we'll be able to compare the heat, temperature, frost-kill (length of growing season) humidity and crop yields amongst them all and get a truer report on the efficacy of our proposed system.
+The incorporation of incubator-farmers from both Rebel Earth and Feather Two Farms, means that farmers from both partner groups helped install the system in 2022 and will be directly involved in the testing of the full system this spring 2023 and through out the full production year, thus meeting the objectives of our grant.

-- Evaluate biochar and compost to regenerate degraded soils, reduce the buildup of soluble salts inside high-tunnels: as we were waiting on the prices of these steel drums to go down, we just recently purchased two (a 55 gallon and a 30 gallon) in order to build the biochar tin-man (which we plan to do in Sept.
-2021.
-We will also soon purchase two additional 55 gallon steel drums to serve as the barrel ovens inside the full-system high-tunnel).
-This will allow us to begin creating biochar and fine tuning our process this fall and winter and have it ready to be "charged" with compost and added to the soil this coming spring (2022).
-We will test the soil (pre-biochar) this summer/fall 2021 and then we'll test the biochar/compost combination and finally the soil inside the high-tunnels once the biochar/compost combo has been added.
-We'll do these tests in 2022.
+- Evaluate biochar and compost to regenerate degraded soils, reduce the buildup of soluble salts inside high-tunnels: as we were waiting on the prices of copper tubing and steel drums to go down, we were only able to add drums to one high-tunnel.
+We purchased two (a 55 gallon and a 30 gallon) and built the biochar tin-man retort.
+This will allow us to begin creating biochar and fine tuning our process this winter and spring 2023, once we have secured enough compost and manure to add the biochar to.
+Once we have the compost/manure on site, we'll begin producing biochar outside the high-tunnels and then add it to be "charged" with compost/manure inside the pallet alleyways.
+We are waiting on test results (pre-biochar) to get back to the lab.
+Then we'll test the biochar/compost combination and finally the soil inside the high-tunnels once the biochar/compost combo has been added.
+We'll do these tests in 2023.

-- Use waste heat from compost, wood stoves and biochar generation, to heat water, pushing it through a connected network of steel drums filled with water and antifreeze in winter.
+- Use waste heat from compost, and biochar generation, to heat water, pushing it through a tube (Copper, poly and/or pvc pipe-) connected network of steel drums filled with water and antifreeze in winter.
 Exhaust vents will be closed, fans reversed in winter to circulate the air, sucking the cover down to the ground.
 In summer, fans and shutters will vent hot air.
-Currently vented only at sides: As we’re waiting on steel drum prices to go down, or approval to proceed with black painted plastic drums in at least one high-tunnel (the control), we have not added these, but hope to purchase steel drums for the main system high-tunnel this fall and add these to the high-tunnel and add black painted plastic drums to the control high-tunnel at the same time.
-We need to the electricians to finish hooking up the electrical before we can add the covers and test the fan/vent reversal part of our hypothesis (hopefully this winter 2021 and through spring of 2022 and fall of 2022).
-We'll have the biochar tin man system built this fall and so we’ll be able to test that part of the system (heating the water and pushing it through the barrels to prevent freezing and prolonging the growing season) starting this fall with crops and through both cold crop production seasons in 2022.
+We'll have the biochar tin man system operating this winter, once we have the compost and manure in the alleyways.
+We'll be able to test that part of the system (heating the water and pushing it through the barrels to prevent freezing and prolonging the growing season) starting this spring with crops and through both cold crop production seasons in 2023.

-- As Feather Two Farms isn't planning to have farmers on its site until 2022, we are planning to test the system at Rebel Earth, using farmers from both Rebel and Feather Two, so that if it works, we can install a working version on Feather Two farms (via another grant's funds) in 2022.
+- As Feather Two Farms isn't planning to have additional farmers on its site until late 2023 or even 2024, we are planning to test the system at Rebel Earth, using farmers from both Rebel and Feather Two, so that if it works, we can install a working version on Feather Two farms (via another grant's funds) in later years.
 However, in order to test the system in full we need to proceed with the grant project on Rebel, where we have both staff and incubator farmers from both sites on hand (in one high-tunnel, have a control high-tunnel with everything but the waste heat from the tinman and the barrel ovens), as well as in two unheated high-tunnels).